 The first component for the NASA-led Gateway, a lunar orbiting module, will be the Maxar-built Power and Propulsion Element.
 This element will power the Gateway, maintain its position, and enable critical communications, which will support human missions on the moon and to Mars in the future.

-Maxar is designing the Power Propulsion Element to host a variety of external interfaces for future docking, robotics and science payloads, including a lunar lander.Learn more
+Maxar is designing the Power Propulsion Element to host a variety of external interfaces for future docking, robotics and science payloads.Learn more

 The first robotic arm to return to the moon in over 50 years will be Maxar’s SAMPLR, or Sample Acquisition, Morphology Filtering, and Probing of Lunar Regolith.
 It will be part of our payload for NASA’s Artemis program, which aims to send the first woman and next man to the moon by 2024.Learn more